 Why is this medication prescribed?

-Belimumab is used with other medications to treat people with certain types of systemic lupus erythematosus (SLE or lupus; an autoimmune disease in which the immune system attacks healthy parts of the body such as joints, skin, blood vessels, and organs).
+Belimumab is used with other medications to treat certain types of systemic lupus erythematosus (SLE or lupus; an autoimmune disease in which the immune system attacks healthy parts of the body such as joints, skin, blood vessels, and organs) in adults and children 5 years of age and older.
+Belimumab is also used with other medications to treat lupus nephritis (an autoimmune disease in which the immune system attacks the kidneys) in adults.
 Belimumab is in a class of medications called monoclonal antibodies.
-It works by blocking the activity of a certain protein in people with SLE.
-Belimumab may not work as well to treat African Americans who have SLE.
+It works by blocking the activity of a certain protein in people with SLE and lupus nephritis.

 How should this medicine be used?

-Belimumab comes as a powder to be mixed with sterile water and given intravenously (into a vein) over at least an hour by a doctor or nurse.
-It is usually given once every 2 weeks for the first three doses, and then once every 4 weeks.
-Your doctor will decide how often you are to receive belimumab based on your body's response to this medication.
+Belimumab comes as a powder to be mixed into a solution to be injected intravenously (into a vein) in adults and children 5 years of age and older.
+Belimumab also comes as a solution (liquid) in an autoinjector or prefilled syringe to inject subcutaneously (under the skin) in adults.
+When given intravenously, it is usually given over at least an hour by a doctor or nurse once every 2 weeks for the first three doses, and then once every 4 weeks.
+Your doctor will decide how often you are to receive belimumab intravenously based on your body's response to this medication.
+When given subcutaneously, it is usually given once weekly preferably on the same day each week.

 Belimumab helps control lupus but does not cure it.
 Your doctor will watch you carefully to see how well belimumab works for you.
 It may take some time before you feel the full benefit of belimumab.
 It is important to tell your doctor how you are feeling during your treatment.